GaiaNet-AI/docs/docs/agent-integrations/openwebui.md

 ## Use Open WebUI as a Chatbot UI

-Simply choose the chat model under **Select a model** and then you can send messages to the GaiaNet node.
+Simply choose the chat model under **Select a model** and then you can send messages to the Gaia node.

 ![](openwebui-01.png)

 ## Use Open WebUI as a client-side RAG tool

 Open WebUI also offers a way to implement RAG application.
-Since the Gaianet nodes have OpenAI-compatible embedding APIs, you can also use this feature.
+Since the Gaia nodes have OpenAI-compatible embedding APIs, you can also use this feature.
 However, to use this feature, it's recommend to start a node without any snapshots, like [this one](https://github.com/GaiaNet-AI/node-configs/tree/main/llama-3-8b-instruct).

-**Step 1:** Use GaiaNet node as the embedding API
+**Step 1:** Use Gaia node as the embedding API

 * Click on **Workspace** on left top and choose **Documents** tab.
 This is where you manage the uploaded documents.
 * Click on **Document Settings** to configure the embedding setting.